keshavks21/codeTinderUI/README.md

     - Use the React Redux useSelector/useDispatch hooks in React components Read data from the store with the useSelector hook Get the dispatch function with the useDispatch hook, and dispatch actions as needed

+- Get the feed and add the feed in th store
+- Build the user card on feed
+- Edit Profile Feature like age, gender, photoUrl, about and skills